AhmedHessuin/Fashon_detection/README.md

 in this we will discuss
 ## Approch
 - downloading the data and see the number of label for each class
+- Some Data Analysis
-- knowing the image size and the Color domain
+    - knowing the image size
+    - knowing the color domain
+    - looking about the data distribution for each class
+    - looking for outlier
 - building the model
+    - looking about the data and how complex is the target
+    - based on the target complex the model is decided to be kinda right for example, not using resnet 152 for 28x28x1 images
+    - because complex model with simple data can lead to a bad result
+        - first train with small and avg model
+        - increase the model Parameters and experiment it
+        - decrease the model parameters and experiment it
+        - after some experiments you will find the best model for this task
-- try good model first with good optimizer (adam)
+    - try good optimizer and train with different Learning Rate ( as it can be critical )
+    - compile the model and see it's FLOPs & MACs and Parameters
+    - see if there is a way to reduce the FLOPs & MACs
+    - this is why i choosed model 2 instead of model 1 because model 2 achieve same result and has min FLOPs
+    - can try more smaller model or only double layer model with 2 Dense layers (this won't achieve the task requirments for (Respective Field)
+- Loss
+    - deciding the loss is a critical decision as based on your decision the model can change a lot
+    - see the type of loss that meet the requriment of the target
     - using the loss for Classification (CrossEntropy) and decide the activation function of the last layer (softmax)

-- compile the model and see it's FLOPs & MACs and Parameters
-- advance the model with less FLOPs operation if possible and try smaller model  ( the choosed model is model 2 )
-    - because model 2 is faster smaller and better Accuracy
-    - can try more smaller model or only double layer model with 2 Dense layers
+- Train
     - write a call backs with tensorboard to trace the model training and save checkpoint every 1 epoch
+- Test
     - testing the model with the Metric i choosed ( Precision and Recall ) with the default metric (Acc)
     - saving the result in text file to be found later

 ## How to reduce number of FLOPs
 this can be done by